UbiquityRobotics/ubiquity_main/Doc_Robot_Launch_Repositories.md

 to experiment, you can use `git` to get a copy of the files, create a branch and modify things to your hearts content.
-If you can make a the case that you configuration works better you submit a pull request back to the master git repository.
+If you can make a the case that you configuration works better that what is currently in the `ubiqutiy_launches` git repository, please submit a pull request back to the master `ubiquity_launches` git repository.

 ## Future Possibilities